bartificer/programming-by-stealth/docs/pbs66.md

 });
 ```

 Notice the use of `.first()` and `.focus()` in conjunction with the `$()` function to focus the first invalid input within the form.
-We are calling the $() function with two arguments, a CSS selector and jQuery object, so the result of that call will be a jQuery object representing all elements matching the selector within the elements represented by the second argument.
+We are calling the $() function with two arguments, a CSS selector and jQuery object.
+The result of that call will be a jQuery object representing all elements matching the selector within the elements represented by the second argument.
 In this case, all `<input>` tags with the pseudo-class `:invalid` contained within our form.
 This will result in a jQuery object representing all invalid text boxes, but we can only focus one, so the call to `.first()` returns a new jQuery object representing only the first invalid text box.
 Finally, `.focus()` focuses that single text box.

 ## Challenge

-We’ll yet again be building on the output from the previous challenge for this one.
+We’ll be building yet again on the output from the previous challenge for this one.
 You can use your own solution as your starting point, or my sample solution.

 Update the two forms on the page to add form validations of your choice.